i-dream-of-ai/mcp-server-browserbase/README.md

 Stagehand defaults to using Google's Gemini 2.0 Flash model, but you can configure it to use other models like GPT-4o, Claude, or other providers.

+**Important**: When using any custom model (non-default), you must provide your own API key for that model provider using the `--modelApiKey` flag.

 Here's how to configure different models:

 ```json